lukaabra/movies-application/README.md

 ### Running

-Clone the repository and install the node modules by running the following script from the root directory of the project:
+Clone the repository and install the node modules by running the following command from the root directory of the project:

+`npm run install`

+For the server to connect to the database, create a `.env` file in the `server` directory with the database connection string as `DB_CONNECTION`.

+After the installation is complete you can run the servers.
+The SPA server and the API server need to be run in separate terminals.
+Run the API server with the following command:

-`cd client && npm i && cd ../server && npm i`
+`cd server && npm run start`

-To run the server as well as the client run the following script from the root directory of the project:
+Open another terminal, and enter the following command to run the SPA server:

-`cd server && npm run start && cd ../server && npm run start`
+`cd client && npm run start`

 And wait for the web app to start in a newly opened browser tab.
 If it doesn't open, visit the following URL:
 `http://localhost:3000`